Click here for Package Travel and Linked Travel Arrangements

 You may cancel your booking by notice to us in writing, this may be by letter or email, and payment of the applicable cancellation fee as shown below.
 Cancellation notifications are not effective until received by us in writing (if received by us on a weekend day or public holiday the notification will be treated as having been received by us on the next working day).
 Should one or more member of a party cancel, it may increase the per person holiday price of those still travelling and you will be liable to pay this increase.

+In calculating our cancellation charges, we have taken account of possible cost savings and the generation of income from other bookings which may be able to utilise cancelled services to the extent this is likely to be achievable.
 The following cancellation fees apply to each individual person who cancels and where shown as a percentage are based on the total cost of the arrangements which are being cancelled excluding any insurance premiums, amendment fee or previously incurred cancellation fees which are all non-refundable in the event of your cancellation:

 Period before your tour commences within which written notification of cancellation is received by us: